 One of the most important considerations for a sole trader choosing a merchant account is the cost of setting up and using such a facility.

-For credit cards, the charge is usually between 1% and 3.5% of the transaction charge.
+For credit cards, the charge is usually between 1% and 3.5% of the transaction amount.

-For customers who pay using a debit car banks typically charge a set fee of between twenty and fifty pence per transaction.
-There may additionally be an annual fee for your merchant account service.
+For customers who pay using a debit card banks typically charge a set fee of between 20p and 50p per transaction.
+There may be an additional annual fee for your merchant account service.

 If you are interested in hearing more about a sole trader merchant account for your business, then fill out the form at the top of this page and a select group of excellent suppliers will get in touch with you.